 On April 1, 2021, CCP entered into a loan agreement ("CCP Note") with CFC, which provides CFC with up to \$4.0 million to fund commercial loans secured by graded sports cards and sports memorabilia to its borrowers.
 All loans to be funded using the proceeds from the CCP Note are subject to CCP's prior written approval.
-The term of the CCP Note expires on April 1, 2024 and may be extended by mutual agreement.
-As of December 31, 2023 and June 30, 2023 the outstanding principal balance of the CCP Note was \$3.2 million and \$0.5 million, respectively.
+In March 2024, the expiration date for the CCP Note was amended to expire on April 1, 2026; the CCP Note may be further extended by mutual agreement.
+As of March 31, 2024 and June 30, 2023, the outstanding principal balance of the CCP Note was \$4.0 million and \$0.5 million, respectively.